 for a certain sheaf $\cD$ representing the element: Analogously $\alpha_\cB = \alpha \ts \id_\cB:\cB^b\to\cB^d$ defines:

-with upper row representing an extension class in:
+with the upper row representing an extension class in:

-Now we can use \eqref{commutes} to see that lower extension of \eqref{diag1} is the same as the upper one \eqref{diag2}.
-Then the morphisms $\phi'$ and $\phi$ of extensions compose to map from $\Phi(\cR)$ to $\Phi(\cS)$.
+Because of \eqref{commutes}, the lower extension of \eqref{diag0} is the same as the upper one in \eqref{diag2}.
+Then the morphisms $\phi'$ and $\phi$ of extensions compose to give a map from $\Phi(\cR)$ to $\Phi(\cS)$.

-It is clear that this construction agrees with the definition of $\Phi$.
-Indeed, the representation $\cR$ is mapped by $\Xi$ to the cone of the matrix $M$ of \eqref{M}, which in turn is sent by $\Phi_\cU$ to the cone of:
+This construction agrees with the principle of considering $\Phi$ as restriction of $\Phi_\cU \circ \Xi$ to $\Rep_\Upsilon$.
+Indeed, the representation $\cR$ is mapped by $\Xi$ to the cone of the matrix $M$ of \eqref{M}, which is sent by $\Phi_\cU$ to the cone of: